-As with most undergraduate degrees, a major in sociology does not provide automatic access to any specific career.
+As with most undergraduate degrees, a major in social justice and social change does not provide automatic access to any specific career.
 Most sociologists do some combination of three basic activities: teaching, research, and managing people or programs.
-What students can do with a BA in sociology depends upon a combination of factors including the ever-changing job market and the student's specific qualifications--courses, skills, work experience, and professional contacts.
+What students can do with a BA in social justice and social change depends upon a combination of factors including the ever-changing job market and the student's specific qualifications--courses, skills, work experience, and professional contacts.
 A major in sociology provides good preparation for students going into many areas, including law, social work, and social policy planning.